KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/image_adjustment/interleave_deinterleave.rst

 .. rubric:: Description

-This effect/filter interleaves or deinterleave fields.
-It allows one to process interlaced images fields without deinterlacing them.
-Deinterleaving splits the input frame into 2 fields (so-called half pictures).
+This effect/filter interleaves or de-interleaves fields.
+It allows one to process interlaced image fields without deinterlacing them.
+De-interleaving splits the input frame into 2 fields (so-called half pictures).
 Odd lines are moved to the top half of the output image, even lines to the bottom half.
 You can process (filter) them independently and then re-interleave them.

 .. rubric:: Parameters